 As we’ve already mentioned, irrespective of whether you have an Android TV or a regular TV hooked up to an Android TV box, you get to enjoy pretty much all the functionalities of Google’s Android TV on either device.

 One of these functionalities is the ability to install third-party apps using the Google Play Store.
 So now, similar to how you install apps on your Android phone, you can do the same using the Play Store on your Android TV.
-And that is exactly what we’ll be using to install a VPN service on our Android TV.
+And that is exactly what we’ll use to install a VPN service on our Android TV.

 Step-1.
 Considering you are planning to use a paid VPN service, the first thing you need is a subscription to that service.
 If you already have one, proceed to the next step.
 However, if you don’t, visit your favorite VPN provider’s website, and from there, sign up for an account and get a subscription.